 Things To Keep In Mind

-These initial calls are meant to fully qualify your prospect.
+Your initial calls are to fully qualify your prospect.
 Once you feel like you know absolutely everything about their current process, decision making, need, budget, etc. then it might be time to ask for the business or an opportunity to move forward.
 This will vary based on what your offering.
 If you work for a company, there might be some additional steps you need to take.

 The biggest thing to remember in regards to the art of following up is that each contact builds rapport.
 It will only help you close the deal when you get to that stage.
 Be sure to throw in some relationship type questions as well.